grimme-lab/mctc-lib/README.md

 meson setup _build
 ```

-You can select the Fortran compiler by the `FC` environment variable, currently this project supports GCC and Intel compilers.
+You can select the Fortran compiler by the `FC` environment variable, currently this project supports GCC, Intel and PGI/NVHPC compilers.
 To compile the project run

 ```